nilaymk/nilaymk.github.io/blog/_posts/2024-02-01-pen-on-a-chain.md

 1. **Do away with that "Coding Standards" and "Best Practices Wiki page!:**
    Yes I'm serious.
-In my experience, these pages are viewed by developers once during their inductiod and rarely ever after.
+In my experience, these pages are viewed by developers once during their induction and rarely ever after.
 If they do, it is only if 2 developers dont agree at a code review and both of these developers could be agreeing on the wrong thing.
 If this is tooled and templatized you generally dont need such wiki pages.